pschaus/book_lepl1402/source/part5.rst

 Once the two threads have finished their work, we need to **combine** their results to get the final result.
 In our example, the minimum of the whole array is the minimum of the two minimums computed on the two parts.

 To implement this solution, the class that implements the ``Runnable`` interface must not only receive the ``values`` array, but it must also receive the start index and the end index of the block of interest in the array.
-Furthermore, the class must not *print* the minimum, but must provide access to computed minimum value in either block.
+Furthermore, the class must not *print* the minimum, but it must provide access to computed minimum value in either block.
 This is implemented in the following code:

 ..  code-block:: java